51: 11/2004

 look at the Frequency of commitment, so use whatever makes sense for

+the business.
 Q: So, my question is, should I go back and do what

 you suggest in chapter 9 - setting up a look at Latency by customer to

+get the progression before I continue with Chapter 18.
 A: Oh my, I think I have failed you.
 It seems

 like you are just searching for answers without having a question